How to know when you might get a better result from a Facelift?

 This includes deep marionette lines (from your mouth to your lower jaw), sagging jowls, crows’ feet, drooping puffy eyelids and other tell-tale signs of time passing, creeping in and becoming increasingly visible on your face and in photos.

 That’s because we lose collagen and facial volume from our 30s and 40s onwards.
 Even our bones atrophy, which can leave our features looking less distinguished.
 With ageing, our entire face or facial skin can end up looking dull, sunken or saggy and crepe-like – as well as sun-worn.

-If we invest in a facelift before more advanced signs of aging appear, we are helping to enhance the effectiveness of the surgery and freeze the aging clock.
+If we invest in a facelift before more advanced signs of ageing appear, we are helping to enhance the effectiveness of the surgery and freeze the ageing clock.